MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-admx-reliability.md

 <!--/Scope-->
 <!--Description-->
-Available in the latest Windows 10 Insider Preview Build.
 This policy setting defines when the Shutdown Event Tracker System State Data feature is activated.

 The system state data file contains information about the basic system state as well as the state of all running processes.